mahdibaderloo/mobile-store/README.md

 <br>
 <br>

-> This project is full responsive and you can use it every devices 😉
+> This project is full responsive and you can use it on any devices 😉
 >
 >Check this [URL](https://mahdibaderloo.github.io/mobile-store/) to see this repo ❤️